 "I'm running for president because, now more than ever, we need leadership that brings us together -- not divides us up," Sanders said.
 "Women and men, black, white, Latino, Native American, Asian American, gay and straight, young and old, native born and immigrant.
 Now is the time for us to stand together."Republicans Bill Weld

-Former Massachusetts Gov. Bill Weld is the only Republican to challenge Trump in the 2020 election, announcing his formal candidacy April 15.
-He hopes to appeal to the Republicans and independents who don't support Trump but don't want a Democrat in office.
+Former Massachusetts Gov. Bill Weld was the first Republican to challenge Trump, announcing his formal candidacy April 15.
+He hopes to appeal to the Republicans and independents who don't support Trump, but also don't want a Democrat in office.

 "[O]ur president is simply too unstable to carry out the duties of the highest executive office -- which include the specific duty to take care that laws be faithfully executed -- in a competent and professional matter," Weld said.
 "It upsets me that our energies as a society are being sapped by the president's culture of divisiveness."